RxSwiftCommunity/RxReduce/README.md

 - You can have as many reducers as you want, they will be applied by the **Store**'s "dispatch" function sequentially.
 - Reducers **cannot** perform asynchronous logic.
 This kind of work will be taken care of by **Reactive Actions**.
 - Finally, you can be notified of the state mutation thanks to a "RxCocoa" **Driver\<State\>** exposed by the **Store**.
+- In order to trigger some code that has nothing to do with state mutation (such as logging or state recording), RxReduce allows to implement Middlewares.

 # How to use RxReduce